valkey-io/valkey-doc/docs/data-types/lists.md

 ## Alternatives

-Consider [Redis streams](/docs/data-types/streams) as an alternative to lists when you need to store and process an indeterminate series of events.
+Consider [Streams](/docs/data-types/streams) as an alternative to lists when you need to store and process an indeterminate series of events.

 ## Learn more

-* [Redis Lists Explained](https://www.youtube.com/watch?v=PB5SeOkkxQc) is a short, comprehensive video explainer on Redis lists.
+* [Lists Explained](https://www.youtube.com/watch?v=PB5SeOkkxQc) is a short, comprehensive video explainer on Lists.
-* [Redis University's RU101](https://university.redis.com/courses/ru101/) covers Redis lists in detail.
+* [Redis University's RU101](https://university.redis.com/courses/ru101/) covers Lists in detail.